 Knowledge syntheses can be challenging and confusing at times.
-The librarians at Gerstein Science Information Centre offer 2 tiers of services for supporting knowledge syntheses, should you have more questions after reading this guide thoroughly.
+There are two tiers of services for supporting knowledge syntheses, should you have more questions after reading this guide thoroughly.
 If you're interested in learning how to effectively construct comprehensive search strategies, please consult Searching the Literature: Guide to Comprehensive Searching in the Health Sciences.

 Tier 1: Consultation Service for knowledge syntheses associated with course-work & thesis/dissertation